Saturday, 30 April 2011

 The baby, bless him, didn't wake until 5.45 this morning: so that's twice now he could be said to have gone through the night.
 The only problem is that he usually nearly wakes at one point at least in the night, tossing and turning and making a lot of noise, and whilst he then settles down and goes back to sleep I'm on tenterhooks: sleepily wanting to snuggle back down under the duvet and go back to sleep but my hearing super-alert in case he decides he really is going to wake up and want milk.
 He doesn't really like waking in the night anyway: I change his nappy and he keeps his eyes tight shut, just making minor noises of objection and eating his fist to demonstrate that he'd like his milk.

-I watched the Wedding on TV apart from a large section in the middle when the Baby needed a clean nappy.
+Yesterday I watched the Royal Wedding on TV apart from a large section in the middle when the Baby needed a clean nappy.
 I thought the dress was lovely but I kept thinking, for some reason, of Henry VIII and all his wives.
 Also where was the Princess Royal?
 Husband was working and kept poking his head around the door every-so-often to say what a load of rubbish, etc.: but I do rather wish my wedding had been a bit more sumptious and I will admit now to having a wish as a little girl that I could marry a Prince (and Daughter is now expressing the same wish!).

 I don't suppose life is simple for people with that sort of wealth, but you can't help thinking that they can buy themselves out of a lot of problems: and that it really is a completely different world.
 I guess at the moment it made me particularly conscious of how much less money I have than I had before I had children: but then, which would I rather have? (hmmm - sometimes, the money!!!
 Both older children ended up in their separate bedrooms yesterday, they were so awful - bickering, Daughter being rude and disobedient....).
 So job-hunting will start in earnest soon.... and so will getting fit and losing weight and singing practice and making sure I get more French done and trying to get the freelance side of things going more....
 But in the meantime let's just enjoy the weather and the fact that in the middle of a more-or-less worldwide recession, we all had the excuse for a bit of a party!